J&J, U.S. government plan 1 billion doses of coronavirus vaccine

 J&J also committed more than $1 billion of investment along with U.S. agency Biomedical Advanced Research and Development Authority (BARDA) to co-fund vaccine research, expanding a previous collaboration.

-The new coronavirus, which began in Wuhan, China, has infected people in most countries around the world.
-The United States now has the most cases globally and many of them are in New York, where hospitals are reporting a scarcity of resources to treat the COVID-19 respiratory disease it causes.
+The new coronavirus, which emerged in Wuhan, China, has infected people in most countries around the world.
+The United States now has the most confirmed cases globally and many of them are in New York, where hospitals are reporting a scarcity of resources to treat the COVID-19 respiratory disease it causes.

 A patient was dosed with Moderna Inc’s vaccine in an early-stage trial earlier this month, making it the front-runner in the race to develop a viable vaccine.